Building work will generally require a development application if you are:

 - performing minor internal structural changes to an existing structure.

 As from 1st July 2017 a new Planning Act commenced in Queensland.
 It will only require a new Form 2 application for Building Work in most instances.
-Building forms can be found on the Department of Infrastructure, Local Government and Planning using the following link:
+Building forms can be found on the Department of State Development, Manufacturing, Infrastructure and Planning using the following link:

 If you are intending to undertake building work, you may also need to refer to / speak with: